• Menu

 Q. How should I dress based on the weather in the spring or fall?

 A. You might consider either a fleece and/or light rain jacket for your outer layer, then a button up shirt underneath and a t-shirt as a bottom layer.
-Evenings will be cool – possibly freezing – and days will can get up to the low 70’s if it’s sunny.
+Evenings will be cool – possibly freezing – and days can get up to the low 70’s if it’s sunny.

 We will provide a full packing list once you’ve registered for the tour.